+A small collection of featured Professional & College athletes who have photo galleries are listed on the right.
 For a comprehensive list of SMCHS Football players who have gone on to play at the next level, please check out our master lists of SMCHS Professional Athletes and College Athletes.
-To view featured Professional & College athletes who have photos view the list to the right.

 Jeremy McNichols ‘14 was selected in the fifth round of the NFL Draft (162nd overall) by the Tampa Bay Buccaneers in the 2017 NFL Draft.
 In his Jr. year at Boise State was also a Doak Walker Award Semi-finalist, finished the season with 27 touchdowns which ranked him second in the nation and third all-time in a single season at Boise State.
 He finished his 3 year career at Boise State with 3,205 yards rushing and 103 receptions for 1,089 yards.
 Jeremy is the 5th Eagle to be drafted into the NFL.